 - Glass is no longer accepted for recycling.
 Glass runs hard on machines used to process material and can contaminate other good recyclables.

-- Containers that held food should be rinsed free of food and liquid.
+- Containers that held food should be rinsed free of food debris and liquid.

 - Shredded paper is no longer accepted.

 Recycling will be collected every other week.
 Place only the permitted recyclables shown below together in your recycling cart or bin.